harsaharsa/appgyver-js-api/compass/methods/addEventListener.md

 ## Summary
 `addEventListener()` adds a new compass event listener to the current view.

-The event listener's callback function is triggered when the compass is tracking and registers a device orientation change.
+The event listener's callback function is triggered when the compass is tracking for the current view and registers a device orientation change.

 ## Quick example:
 ```javascript